Food Safety Feature Articles

 If it is a morel, as described above, it is safe to eat.
 However, if it is shaped and sized similarly but is NOT hollow, it is poisonous so be very careful.

 If you find a large amount of edible mushrooms or grow them yourself, you may consider selling some.
 The state of Missouri requires that a certified inspector confirm that they are a safe variety for sale.
 Certification is done through the Missouri Department of Health and Senior Services.
-You can also contact Heather Benedict, Agronomy Specialist with MU Extension in Harrison County, for more information on the certification process.
+You can also contact an MU Extension Agronomy Specialist for more information on the certification process.

 Mushrooms keep in the refrigerator for only 2-3 days.
 If you have more than you can use in that time, consider freezing some within a day of picking to maintain best quality.
 You can find information on the best way to freeze mushrooms in the MU Extension publication Freezing Unusual Fruits and Vegetables (GH1507).
 Drying is another option and is described in publication How To Dry Foods at Home (GH1563).

-For more information on cooking and preserving mushrooms, contact Janet Hackert, Regional Nutrition Specialist, at 660-425-6434 or HackertJ@missouri.edu.
+For more information on cooking and preserving mushrooms, contact Janet Hackert, Nutrition and Health Education Specialist, at 660-425-6434 or HackertJ@missouri.edu.